aridjayarecipes/cutesrecipes.web.app/content/post/2163-recipe-of-ultimate-green-sea-bass-salad.md

 - " Salt"
 recipeinstructions:
 - "Mix lettuce, celery and leeks in a large salad bowl.
 Sprinkle some apple cider vinegar."
 - "In a different bowl, mix the flour, baking powder and a pinch of salt.
-Add any seasonings if you'd like to.
+Add any seasonings if you&#39;d like to.
 Then coat the chopped sea bass with the mix.
 Cook over high heat with vegetable oil until lightly browned.
 Set aside to cool."
 - "Throw the cabbage in a well-oiled pan over medium heat.
 Add salt and pepper to taste.
 Stir and toss until slightly transluscent and/or borders get golden brown.
 Set aside to cool."
 - "If using frozen peas, cook in boiling water with lemon pepper seasoning and salt to taste.
 If using fresh peas, sautée with those same seasonings.
 Set aside to cool."
 - "Add the cooled cabbage, peas and sea bass to the salad bowl.
 Gently toss and enjoy."